forkcms/documentation/module guide/cronjobs.md

 ## Action

-Just as with an Ajax-action, you'll make an action file but located in the cronjobs folder of your module.
+Just as with an Ajax-action, you'll make an action file but located in the Cronjobs folder of your module.
 Mind that in contrast to ajax-files, this is *always* in the modules folder in the backend!
-The name of our class is, `ApplicationModuleCronjobAction`, which extends `BackendBaseCronjob`.
-Very similar to the Ajax-actions indeed.
+Our class extends `BackendBaseCronjob`.

 ```
+namespace Backend\Modules\MiniBlog\Cronjobs;

+use Backend\Core\Engine\Base\Cronjob as BackendBaseCronjob;
+use Backend\Core\Engine\Mailer as BackendMailer;
+use Backend\Core\Engine\Model as BackendModel;
+use Backend\Modules\MiniBlog\Engine\Model as BackendMiniBlogModel;

-class BackendMiniBlogCronjobSendMostAwesome extends BackendBaseCronjob
+class SendMostAwesome extends BackendBaseCronjob
 {
 	public function execute()
 	{
 		$this->setBusyFile();

 		$items = BackendMiniBlogModel::getTopAwesome();